openhab/openhab-docs/installation/openhabian.md

 * [Download the latest "openHABianPi" SD card image file](https://github.com/ThomDietrich/openhabian/releases)
 * Write the image to your SD card ([instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md))
 * Insert the SD card into the Raspberry Pi, connect Ethernet and power
-* Wait up to **45 minutes** for openHABian to do it's magic
+* Wait approximately **45 minutes** for openHABian to do its magic
 * Enjoy! 🎉

-* The device will be available under it's IP or via the local DNS name `openhabianpi`
+* The device will be available under its IP or via the local DNS name `openhabianpi`
-* [Connect to the openHAB 2 portal](http://docs.openhab.org/configuration/packages.html) (available after a few more minutes): [http://openhabianpi:8080](http://openhabianpi:8080)
+* [Connect to the openHAB 2 dashboard](http://docs.openhab.org/configuration/packages.html) (available after a few more minutes): [http://openhabianpi:8080](http://openhabianpi:8080)
 * [Connect to the Samba network shares](http://docs.openhab.org/installation/linux.html#mounting-locally) with `openhab:habopen`
 * If you encounter any setup problem, [please continue here](#faq-successful)

 You can stop reading now.
 openHABian has installed and configured your openHAB system and you can start to use it right away.
-If you want to get in touch with the system or want to install one of the previously mentioned optional components, you can come back here later.
+If you want to get in touch with the system or want to install one of the previously mentioned optional features, you can come back here later.

 Ready for more?
 [Connect to your Raspberry Pi SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) using the username and password `pi:raspberry`.